 6. Uses instructional time effectively Learning activities are often rushed or too long.
-Neither pacing of lessons nor student engagement is observed.
-Transitions are rough or confusing, resulting in a loss of instructional time.
-Instructional time is not paced so that students can complete learning activities.
-Pacing of lessons is not appropriate to activities and does not enable all students to engage with content.
-Transitions used to move students into new activities are marginally effective.
+Neither pacing of lessons nor student Instructional time is not paced so that students can complete learning activities.
 Pacing of lessons is appropriate to activities and enables all students to engage successfully with the content.
+Pacing of lessons is adjusted as needed to ensure the engagement of all students in learning activities. engagement is observed.
+Transitions are rough or confusing, resulting in a loss of instructional Pacing of lessons is not appropriate to activities and does not enable all students to engage with content.
 Transitions are smooth.
-Pacing of lessons is adjusted as needed to ensure the engagement of all students in learning activities.
-Transitions are seamless. enective.
+Transitions are seamless. time.
+Transitions used to move students into new activities are marginally effective.